Skip to content

-The name Platypus comes from the Greek word for ‘flat-footed’ – they’re very awkward on land, walking on their knuckles to protect the webbing of their feet.
+The name Platypus comes from the Greek word for ‘flat-footed’.
+They're awkward on land, walking on their knuckles to protect the webbing of their feet.

 Platypus.
 Photo Steve Parish.

-This explains its characteristic side-to-side head movement while hunting.
+This explains their characteristic side-to-side head movement while hunting.
 In this way they hunt for prey underwater for 30 to 140 seconds at a time.

-It’s little wonder that 19th Century European scientists found it difficult to believe that the Platypus was real, and fancied this half-beaver, half-bird hybrid to be an elaborate hoax.
+It’s little wonder that 19th Century European scientists found it difficult to believe the Platypus was real, and thought this half-beaver, half-bird to be an elaborate hoax.

-Today the Platypus is celebrated as one of Australia’s most unusual and unique animals – it’s the state animal of New South Wales and proudly represented Australia in the 2000 Olympics…. as a mascot!
+Today the Platypus is celebrated as one of Australia’s most unusual and unique animals – it’s the state animal of NSW and proudly represented Australia in the 2000 Olympics as a mascot!

 Where do Platypus live?

-Platypuses are endemic to (only found in) east and south-eastern Australia.
-They’re found in freshwater creeks and rivers of Queensland, New South Wales, Victoria, Tasmania and South Australia.
+Platypuses are only found in east and south-eastern Australia.
+They’re found in freshwater creeks and rivers of Queensland, New South Wales, Victoria and Tasmania.
 They can live in many habitats, from tropical rainforest creeks to streams in alpine areas.

-Platypuses are not endangered but the International Union for Conservation of Nature has upgraded their status to ‘Near Threatened’.
+Platypuses are listed as Vulnerable in Victoria and endangered in South Australia1, where it's only found on Kangaroo Island off the coast.
+The International Union for Conservation of Nature has upgraded their status to ‘Near Threatened’.
 Elusive by nature, there’s a lack of reliable data about where and in what numbers they occur.
 They’re protected by legislation in all of Australia’s eastern states.

 How do Platypus behave?